-The BAFTA (British Academy of Film and Television Arts) headquarters stands in the heart of Piccadilly.
+The BAFTA (British Academy of Film and Television Arts) headquarters stands in the heart of Piccadilly, in London.

 Grade II Listed, the ornate stone fronted building, prominently located beside St James’s Church, was originally commissioned in the 1880s to house gallery space and the administrative offices of the ‘Royal Institute of Painters in Water Colours’.

 Before the 2012 London Olympics, Cushman & Wakefield, acting on behalf of the owners Aviva, appointed Thomann-Hanry® to clean the BAFTA building’s Portland stone façade, which was restored to its former glory in just five days with disruption to neither the building’s occupants nor pedestrians on busy Piccadilly.